digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-5.md

 * I now have my Aarhus contract, so I'll be officially on-board very soon.
 * On 24th September, I gave a talk at the Verified Software Workshop in Cambridge on grand challenges, concluding with a discussion of future research directions, including work on digital twins.
 It was well received.
 * On 26th September, I gave a talk at Marie-Claude Gaudel's Day in Paris on reasoning about uncertainty and verifying the probabilistic Ransac model-fitting algorithm.

+#### Claudio Gomes
+* Finish paper for american modelica conference.
+* Prepare results for Lund meeting (with Casper).
+* Submit some of the issues in FMI github repo.

 Meeting Minutes
 ===============